bugsbugsbux/jjj/understanding-j.md

 #### Nouns:

-*Nouns* are data values and basically what was covered until now.
+*Nouns* are data values such as the ones covered until now. *Boxes*, which will be covered later, are nouns too.
+Lists are actually just a basic case of *arrays* which can be thought of as nested lists.

-*Gerunds*, *arrays* and *boxes* are also nouns but they are more like details to what was already covered.
-Classes and their instances are not
+Classes and their instances aren't nouns: they cannot be referenced directly; but their name can be saved as a string.

-nouns: they cannot be referenced directly.
-Functions aren't nouns either.
+Functions aren't nouns either; but by putting them into a special kind of list, *gerunds*, they can effectively be made one (also covered below).

 #### Functions: